minibolt-guide/minibolt/guide/bitcoin/blockchain-explorer.md

 ## Run your own blockchain explorer

-After the RaspiBolt runs your own fully validated node, and even acts as a backend for your hardware wallet with Electrs, the last important puzzle piece to improve privacy and financial sovereignty is your own Blockchain Explorer.
+After the MiniBolt runs your own fully validated node, and even acts as a backend for your hardware wallet with Electrs, the last important puzzle piece to improve privacy and financial sovereignty is your own Blockchain Explorer.
 It lets you query transactions, addresses, and blocks of your choice.
 You no longer need to leak information by querying a third-party blockchain explorer that can be used to get your location and cluster addresses.